Bricktech2000/Notes/notes/tone.md

 ### Pedantic Tone

 > Writing that calls attention to itself instead of to what you have to say.
-Often suffers from [[wordiness]] — Gefen
+Often suffers from [[wordiness]] &mdash; Gefen

 ### counterexample